flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 ## Status

-This is currently a work in progress...
+This is currently a work in progress!

+Completed work:

 - Most of the game logic is complete (two flippers should be able to play against each other.)
 - UI to show Flipper images instead of just debug text.
 - Vibro on button press (valid move).
 - "Song" when win/loss/draw.
+- Show games found & let user pick the game to join.
+- Config - Allow changing game number.
+- Config - Allow changing frequency.

 Remaining work (for subghz version):

-- Show games found & let user pick the game to join.
+- Receiving a Join game should do an ACK (to cause game on joiner to start).
 - Log joined game into SD card.
 - Log game results into SD card.
 - Allow viewing past games/scores.
-- Config - Allow changing game number.
-- Config - Allow changing frequency.
 - Config - Allow changing message on join.
 - Refactor the code, so it has less duplication.
 - Write tutorial.